phaubertin/jinue/doc/init-process.md

 [SEND](syscalls/send.md) system call to fail with error number `JINUE_EIO`.
 This is done on purpose to ensure the calling thread remains blocked until the loader has actually exited.
-If the loader were to send a reply and then exit, there would exist a race condition where the initial process could start reusing the memory reclaimed from the loader after the loader has sent the reply but before it actually exited.
+If the loader were to send a reply and then exit, there would be a race condition where the initial process could start reusing the memory reclaimed from the loader after the loader has sent the reply but before it actually exited.